-Joseph Wong is the Ralph and Roz Halbert Professor of Innovation at the Munk School of Global Affairs, Professor of Political Science, and Canada Research Chair in Health, Democracy and Development.
+Joseph Wong is the Ralph and Roz Halbert Professor of Innovation at the Munk School of Global Affairs and Public Policy, Professor of Political Science, and Canada Research Chair in Health, Democracy and Development.
 He was the Director of the Asian Institute at the Munk School from 2005 to 2014.
 Wong is the author of many academic articles and several books, including Healthy Democracies: Welfare Politics In Taiwan and South Korea and Betting on Biotech: Innovation and the Limits of Asia’s Developmental State, both published by Cornell University Press.
 He is the co-editor, with Edward Friedman, of Political Transitions in Dominant Party Systems: Learning to Lose, published by Routledge, and Wong recently co-edited with Dilip Soman and Janice Stein Innovating for the Global South with the University of Toronto Press.
 Wong’s articles have appeared in journals such as Perspectives on Politics, Comparative Political Studies, Politics and Society, Governance, among many others.
 Professor Wong has been a visiting scholar at institutions in the US (Harvard), Taiwan, Korea, and the UK (Oxford); has worked extensively with the World Bank and the UN; and has advised governments on matters of public policy in Asia, Africa, the Americas, and Europe.
 Wong’s current research focuses on poverty and innovation.
 He is also working with Professor Dan Slater (Chicago) on a book about Asia’s development and democracy, currently under contract with Princeton University Press.
-Professor Wong teaches courses in the department of Political Science, the Munk One program and the Munk School of Global Affairs.
+Professor Wong teaches courses in the department of Political Science, the Munk One program and the Munk School of Global Affairs and Public Policy.
 Wong was educated at McGill and the University of Wisconsin-Madison.

 Kirstyn Koswin is the Research Officer for the Reach Project.
 In addition to serving as a lead researcher, Kirstyn coordinates teams of student researchers as they conduct desk and field research on the provision of social services to those who are hardest to reach.
-She holds a Master of Global Afffairs from the Munk School of Global Affairs, University of Toronto and a Bachelor of Arts (Honours) from McGill University.
+She holds a Master of Global Afffairs from the Munk School of Global Affairs and Public Policy, University of Toronto and a Bachelor of Arts (Honours) from McGill University.
 She has worked in business development and project management in the energy sector, serving clients in developed, developing, and post-conflict countries.
 She has also spent time living in Tunisia, working in the Political Section at Canada’s Embassy to Libya.
 Kirstyn is particularly interested in the provision of services to populations affected by conflict.

 Anita M. McGahan is Professor and Rotman Chair in Management at the Rotman School of Management at the University of Toronto.
-She is cross appointed to the Munk School of Global Affairs and the Physiology Department of the Medical School; is Senior Associate at the Institute for Strategy and Competitiveness at Harvard University; is the Chief Economist in the Division of Health and Human Rights at the Massachusetts General Hospital; and is the immediate past President of the Academy of Management.
+She is cross appointed to the Munk School of Global Affairs and Public Policy and the Physiology Department of the Medical School; is Senior Associate at the Institute for Strategy and Competitiveness at Harvard University; is the Chief Economist in the Division of Health and Human Rights at the Massachusetts General Hospital; and is the immediate past President of the Academy of Management.
 In 2014, she joined the MacArthur Foundation Research Network on Opening Governance.
 McGahan earned both her PhD and AM at Harvard University in two years.
 She holds an MBA from the Harvard Business School, where she received highest academic honors as a Baker Scholar, and a BA from Northwestern University.
 She also spent several years at both McKinsey & Company and Morgan Stanley & Company and was previously on the faculties of both Harvard Business School and Boston University.
 McGahan’s credits include four books and over 150 articles, case studies, notes and other published material on competitive advantage, industry evolution, and global health.
 Her current research emphasizes entrepreneurship in the public interest and innovative collaboration between public and private organizations.

 Avni Shah is an Assistant Professor of Marketing in the Department of Management at the University of Toronto Scarborough, with a cross-appointment to the Marketing area at the Rotman School of Management.
 Using a mixed-method approach of field experiments, laboratory and online experiments, as well as archival and panel data she investigates how a) different payment factors (i.e., payment method, pricing structures, payment timing) and b) social influences (i.e., peer effects) influence consumer spending, saving, and well-being particularly in financial and health contexts.
 Her research has covered a broad range of topics such as looking at how paying with different forms of payment influence purchase behavior, how paying a surcharge on unhealthy food items influences unhealthy food consumption, how nudges and mobile payment can influence retirement contributions, and whether peers influence how households make mortgage decisions.
 Avni’s work has been published in the Journal of Consumer Research, Journal of Marketing Research, and Psychological Science.